-Additionally, the bill provides that in the event that a property appraiser has improperly granted an assessment limitation as a result of clerical mistake or omission the property owner may not be assessed back taxes, penalty, or interest.
-Further, a property appraiser's error which grants an improper homestead exemption will also not result in back taxes, penalty, or interest.
+Additionally, the bill provides that in the event that a property appraiser has improperly granted an assessment limitation under s.
+193.155, F.S., as a result of clerical mistake or omission the property owner may not be assessed back taxes, penalty, or interest.
+Further, a property appraiser's error which grants an improper assessment limitation under s.
+193.1554 or 193.1555, F.S.; or an exemption under s.
+196.011, F.S.; will also not result in back taxes, penalty, or interest.